Crescent Valley, Nevada: Geography

 Crescent Valley is located along the western border of Eureka County, 19 mi south of Interstate 80 and 87 mi north of Austin.
 According to the U.S. Census Bureau, the Crescent Valley CDP has an area of 5.8 sqkm, all of it land.
-The town itself is about 1 mile in length and width with houses and streets on the outskirts reaching as far as 2 miles south and .6 miles north.
+The town itself is about one mile (1.6 km) in length and width with houses and streets on the outskirts reaching as far as two miles (3.2 km) south and 0.6 mi north.

 Demographics

 Recreation and holidays

 The park in Crescent Valley is a small area consisting of two pavilions, a large area for picnicking complete with barbecues, a bathroom, a baseball field for the CVES youth baseball teams, a playground, a basketball court, and a horseshoe tossing area.
-The dirt hills and ditches on the outskirts of Crescent Valley are the perfect type of terrain to enjoy some dirt biking, which is the common interest between the younger kids and teens.

 The town celebrates all holidays at the fairgrounds, also known as the community center, including "Founder's Day" near the end of June.
 Founders Day is the celebration of the town itself with games such as horseshoe tossing near the park and pig chasing at the fairgrounds.
-Other holidays usually are celebrated by special events and dinners at the fairgrounds.
-Easter is celebrated with an Easter egg hunt and a raffle for prizes at The Ranch House bar and grill on the north side of town.
-Trick-or-treaters can be found all throughout the town on Halloween, and every year a special "Christmas Carol" Hayride is organized in December.